Colorectal Cancer Awareness – How Touchstone Imaging Can Help

 Treatments include removal of polyps, radiation, and chemotherapy, or a combination of treatments, depending on whether or not the cancer has spread, Cancer that is isolated to polyps is relatively easy to remove and results in a 90 percent five-year survival rate.

 Recently, other medical imaging modalities have been employed to help aid in the diagnosis and treatment of colorectal cancers.
 These imaging modalities include endorectal ultrasound, CT and magnetic resonance imaging (MRI).
 Research has also been done using positron emission tomography (PET) and contrast MRI.
 Validation of these newer imaging techniques may result in dramatic improvements in the management of patients with colorectal cancer.
 This is encouraging to the advancement of the diagnosis and treatment of deadly cancers, including colorectal cancer.

 How Touchstone Imaging Can Help

 Rates of colorectal cancer have been declining approximately 2.7 percent each year over the last 15 years, with death rates declining by 2.5 percent each year.
 This is great news, but we are convinced that we can help improve these numbers by improving access to quality medical imaging that can help with early diagnosis.
-At Touchstone Imaging, we are dedicated to providing high-quality medical imaging using the latest technology and equipment, partnered with the nation’s best radiology technicians and radiologists to produce the best images and interpretations.
+At Touchstone Imaging, we are dedicated to providing high-quality medical imaging using the latest technology and equipment, partnered with the nation’s best MRI technologists and radiologists to produce the best images and interpretations.